About The Maritime Music Directory International

 MMDI Logo Large

-The Maritime Music Directory International (MMDI) is a web portal where you can connect with maritime-themed musical acts and the places at which they perform.
+The Maritime Music Directory International (MMDI) Ltd. is a 501(c)(3), non-profit organization that operates a web portal where you can connect with maritime-themed musical acts and the places at which they perform.

 The internet has gotten so crowded today that the big search engines can’t keep up with it.
 They limit what they index, making it harder to find a lot of websites.
 We designed the MMDI to be easy to find, and we link “sea shanty” related websites here so fans, scholars and the press can quickly connect to the mariners’ music that we all love.
-We’re doing this all for free; no memberships are required to access this directory.
+We’re doing this all for free; no memberships are required to access or to be listed in this directory.

 Tom Lewis in Tacoma